Selecting a Program

 The program it generated for me, based on 4 sessions/week for 8 weeks.
 Each session has a Training Zone referenced from the table earlier.

 The Time Trial

 For a program to suit your general training The Pete Plan is a really popular choice.
-There are two sessions each week that change in a three week cycle, so once you’re onto week 4 you have identical sessions to compare and see if your fitness is improving.
-If this all seems like too much work then the British Rowing Intermediate plan is included in the spreadsheet I linked to earlier, which is two short rowing workouts per week alongside 10-15 minutes of additional cardio (running, cycling etc.).
+There are two sessions each week that change in a three week cycle.
+Once you’re onto week 4 you have identical sessions to compare and see if your fitness is improving.
+If this all seems like too much work then the British Rowing Intermediate plan is included in this spreadsheet (same as earlier).
+That is two short rowing workouts per week alongside 10-15 minutes of additional cardio (running, cycling etc.).

 If your rowing technique needs a lot of work I’d keep the additional cardio the rowing machine and use it as an opportunity to refine your stroke.
 Finally the original Wolverine Plan, taken from a Women’s University Rowing Team, involves some longer workouts.
 This would suit someone less constrained by time who perhaps prefers to do more at a slower pace.